Air Travel | Asia | Cuba | Czech Republic | France | Hawai'i | Holland | Hotels | India | Ireland

 CaliforniaBodie State Historical Park, California - An 1880's Ghost Town

-Photography by Fenichel - California: Big Sur, San Francisco, and Alcatraz
+Photography by Fenichel - California: Big Sur, San Francisco, Alcatraz, and Los Angeles

 FloridaMote Marine Laboratory

 Mote Marine has been a longtime attraction (since 1955) on Florida's Gulf Coast, on City Island (near Sarasota and Siesta Key).
-While they sponsor research, conservancy and rescue projects, the public can visit their public 'aquarium', which features not only all varieties of mostly-tropical fish, but also an illuminated jellyfish tank, hands-on water petting exhibits, some huge animals (like a giant squid), plus some outdoor bird exhibits and special events.
+While they sponsor research, conservancy and rescue projects, the public can visit their public 'aquarium', which features not only all varieties of mostly-tropical fish, but also an illuminated jellyfish tank, hands-on water petting exhibits, some huge animals (like a giant squid), plus some outdoor bird exhibits and educational programs

 Photography by Fenichel: Florida

-Images from the Sunshine State, including Miami and Gulf Coast Sunsets, Florida wildlife, flowers, and tropical scenes from beaches to jungle swamp.
+Images from the Sunshine State, including Miami and Gulf Coast Sunsets, Florida wildlife (from birds to gators), flowers, and tropical scenes from beaches to jungle swamp.